heonjang/LightControlSystem/October 8th - Light Intensity II.md

 ### Converting Candela to Lumens
 The datasheet of the both the RGB and UV LEDs, provide graphs of luminous intensity versus angle from the LED.
-In both the apex angle, the angle where luminous intensity is 50% is 60 degrees.
+In both the apex angle, the angle where luminous intensity is 50% is 120 degrees (±60  degrees).
 These plots are provided below.

 ![image](https://user-images.githubusercontent.com/55333859/194732379-a41d7f7c-9434-43a0-a963-6f38e6b423af.png)